Perlkonig/personal-blog/01.blog/fallcon-31-2018-wrap-up/item.md

 Finally, you draw new cards and have an opportunity to spend your experience points in the marketplace, where you can buy cards to add to your deck.

 I had a great time.
 It was fun trying to puzzle out how to most efficiently take everything down.
 The cards I saw were interesting, and there seemed to be lots of replayability potential.
 The teacher sold it as one of the harder cooperative games out there (others include [Ghost Stories](https://boardgamegeek.com/boardgame/37046/ghost-stories) and [Robinson Crusoe](https://boardgamegeek.com/boardgame/121921/robinson-crusoe-adventures-cursed-island)), and I can certainly see how that can be true.
 We got lucky, I guess, and managed to pull it off.
 There's a certain amount of "luck of the draw" when it comes to encounter cards.
-If you get a rough draw taht first round, you're going to be hurting.
+If you get a rough draw that first round, you're going to be hurting.

 This game intrigues me, and I've put it on my long-term To Buy list, but I've got a number of similar games already.
 [Sentinels of the Multiverse](https://boardgamegeek.com/boardgame/102652/sentinels-multiverse) is a personal favourite, and I just bought [Mansions of Madness](https://boardgamegeek.com/boardgame/205059/mansions-madness-second-edition), too.
 I'm also playing through [Gloomhaven](https://boardgamegeek.com/boardgame/174430/gloomhaven).
 But I'll definitely keep my eyes open.
 If I found a good deal, I'd probably snatch this up anyway.